AGM followed by Gallery - 'Life'

 Another gallery with a compositional theme - this time the subject is "Shapes".

-This month's meeting will be a recorded presentation from the PAGB.
-However, should we be unable to hold our traditional Annual Exhibition due to Covid restrictions, we will use this meeting for a Virtual Opening and Viewing of the exhibition.
+Due to uncertainties over possible Covid restrictions this summer, we have decided that we cannot commit to our traditional Annual Exhibition, and once again we will hold a Virtual Exhibition to showcase our members' excellent work.
+Tonight we will meet online for a Virtual Opening and Viewing of the exhibition.
 We will also review the galleries "Shapes", "My Month - June" and "My Month - July".

 Open gallery for anything from your activities or thoughts during August.
 Location Suggestion: High Summer.